-- 400.7d Abilities that trigger when an object moves from one zone to another (for example, "When Rancor is put into a graveyard from the battlefield") can find the new object that it became in the zone it moved to when the ability triggered, if that zone is a public zone. - 400.7e Abilities of Auras that trigger when the enchanted permanent leaves the battlefield can find the new object that Aura became in its owner's graveyard if it was put into that graveyard at the same time the enchanted permanent left the battlefield.
+- 400.7c If an ability of a permanent requires information about choices made as that permanent was cast as a spell, including what mana was spent to cast that spell, it uses information about the spell that became that permanent as it resolved. - 400.7d Abilities that trigger when an object moves from one zone to another (for example, "When Rancor is put into a graveyard from the battlefield") can find the new object that it became in the zone it moved to when the ability triggered, if that zone is a public zone. - 400.7e Abilities of Auras that trigger when the enchanted permanent leaves the battlefield can find the new object that Aura became in its owner's graveyard if it was put into that graveyard at the same time the enchanted permanent left the battlefield.
 It can also find the new object that Aura became in its owner's graveyard as a result of being put there as a state-based action for not being attached to a permanent.
 (See rule 704.5n.) - 400.7f If an effect grants a nonland card an ability that allows it to be cast, that ability will continue to apply to the new object that card became after it moved to the stack as a result of being cast this way. - 400.7g If an effect allows a nonland card to be cast, other parts of that effect can find the new object that card becomes after it moves to the stack as a result of being cast this way. - 400.7h If an effect causes an object to move to a public zone, other parts of that effect can find that object.
-If the cost of a spell or ability causes an object to move to a public zone, that spell or ability's effects can find that object. - 400.8.
+If the cost of a spell or ability causes an object to move to a public zone, that spell or ability's effects can find that object. - 400.7i After resolving a madness triggered ability (see rule 702.34), if the exiled card wasn't cast and was moved to a public zone, effects referencing the discarded card can find that object. - 400.8.
 If an object in the exile zone is exiled, it doesn't change zones, but it becomes a new object that has just been exiled. - 400.9.
 If a face-up object in the command zone is turned face down, it becomes a new object. - 400.10.
 An object is outside the game if it isn't in any of the game's zones.
 Outside the game is not a zone. - 400.10a Cards in a player's sideboard are outside the game.
 See rule 100.4. - 400.10b Some effects bring cards into a game from outside of it.
 Those cards remain in the game until it ends. - 400.10c Cards outside the game can't be affected by spells or abilities, except for characteristic-defining abilities printed on them (see rule 604.3) and spells and abilities that allow those cards to be brought into the game. - 400.11.
 Some effects instruct a player to do something to a zone (such as "Shuffle your hand into your library").
 That action is performed on all cards in that zone.
 The zone itself is not affected.